WHAT IS STRESS?

 So there are actually two meanings of the word "stress" that tend to get mixed up together making it harder to understand the question, "What is stress?".

-One meaning of stress, refers simply to the heightened awareness and the physiological symptoms described above.
+One meaning of stress is the heightened awareness and the physiological symptoms described above.
 You could experience "good" or normal stress at the prospect of a visit from a relative, the birth of a baby, or the start of a new, yet long-desired and sought after, job.

 The other concept is essentially equivalent to the combination of worry, and, those other symptoms of stress we have mentioned.